This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “Niandra LaDes and Usually Just a T-Shirt”

-Originally Usually Just a T-Shirt existed as a completely separate project from the Niandra LaDes tracks, although it was recorded around the same timeframe, exactly in the same order they appear on the tracklist.
-Untitled #13 was recorded a week before his friend Robert Hayes passed away (April 19, 1992).
+Originally Usually Just a T-Shirt existed as a completely separate project from the Niandra LaDes tracks, even if it was recorded around the same timeframe, exactly in the same order they appear on the tracklist.
+The last song was recorded a week before his friend Robert Hayes passed away (April 19, 1992).

 SMILE FROM THE STREETS YOU HOLD